rtyley/agit/README.markdown

 Agit - Android Git Client
 =========================

+© 2011 Roberto Tyley

 https://market.android.com/details?id=com.madgag.agit

-Agit is an open-source Git client for Android devices, allowing you to checkout the entire history of any Git repository while on the move, review changes and store for full offline access.
+Agit is an open-source (GPL v3) Git client for Android devices, allowing you to checkout the entire history of any Git repository while on the move, review changes and store for full offline access.
+The app can be bought on the [Android Market](https://market.android.com/details?id=com.madgag.agit), doing so supports the author in the creation of open-source software.

  - Clone remote Git repositories onto your phone!
  - Just like regular Git, the full history is stored for offline access.